Analytic and topological index maps with values in the K-theory of mapping cones: An index map via boundary conditions

 \section{An index map via boundary conditions}

-Our goal is the construction of an analytic index map from $K_0(X;\phi)$ to $K_1(C_{\phi})$.
-This index map will be defined under the assumption that $K_1(B_1)\cong 0$.
+Our goal is the construction of an analytic index map from $K_*(X;\phi)$ to $K_{*+1}(C_{\phi})$.
+This index map will be defined under the assumption that $\phi_*: K_*(B_1) \rightarrow K_*(B_2)$ is injective; an important example is the case when $\phi$ is the unital inclusion of the complex numbers into a ${\rm II}_1$-factor.
 We make use of higher Atiyah-Patodi-Singer index theory.
 In the next subsection, we discuss the relationship between the higher Atiyah-Patodi-Singer index and vector bundle modification.
-This discussion is written in a self-contained manner as its main result is of some independent interest; it will also serves as an introduction to higher Atiyah-Patodi-Singer index theory and the notation required for the second subsection.
+This discussion is written in a self-contained manner as its main result is of some independent interest; it also serves as an introduction to higher Atiyah-Patodi-Singer index theory and the notation required for the second subsection.
 The reader is directed to \cite{MP} and \cite{Wahl2} and references therein for further details on this theory.